 About me

-I hope this section will help you get to know me a little more and give you some ideas about who will be on this journey with you.
+I hope this section helps you get to know me a little more and gives you an idea of who will be on this journey with you.

 My training & experience